 Many activities focus on ensuring that Taranaki's natural environment and physical resources are sustainably managed for the long-term benefit of the community.
-Others such as transport planning and passenger transport services contribute to efficient infrastructure and movement of people and goods so vital to economic development.
+Others such as transport planning and passenger transport services contribute to efficient infrastructure and movement of people and goods, which is so vital to economic development.

-The in recreation, culture and heritage, particularly the involvement in the maintenance and development of Yarrow Stadium and regionally important gardens such as Tupare, Hollard and Pukeiti Gardens provide important amenities for the people of the region, protect our heritage and promote tourism.
+The recreation, culture and heritage area, particularly the involvement in the maintenance and development of Yarrow Stadium and regionally important gardens such as Tupare, Hollard and Pukeiti Gardens, provides important amenities for the people of the region, protects our heritage and promotes tourism.
 These contribute to a vibrant Taranaki.

-Ongoing improvements in river control and flood protection schemes and in enhancing our civil defence and emergency management capabilities will see Taranaki become an even more safe and secure place for people and families to live, work and play.
+Ongoing improvements in river control and flood protection schemes and in enhancing our civil defence and emergency management capabilities will see Taranaki become an even safer and securer place for people and families to live, work and play.